meltyourface/blank/posts/Black-bull/Occult-Incense-Properties-and-Their-Ritual-Applications/index.md

 2. **Potent Midnight Graveyard Essence Incense**:

-Attributes: This incense carries a dark, earthy, and mysterious energy, often associated with connecting to the underworld, spirits of the deceased, and shadow work.
+**Attributes**: This incense carries a dark, earthy, and mysterious energy, often associated with connecting to the underworld, spirits of the deceased, and shadow work.

 Correlations with entities or forces: Midnight Graveyard Essence resonates with necromantic energies, ghosts, ancestral spirits, and the darker aspects of lunar magic.